Isurunc/AlphaSenseAssignment/readme.md

 ```

  * To run the Project
-Right-click on the Bob.java class file.
+Right-click on the MaxReleases.java class file.
 Select Run As Java Application.
  -- The output will be written to solution.txt in the same directory as releases.txt.